 These aforementioned moments typically involve my tattoos - because, obviously, I am a walking art exhibit.
 My tattoos are, of course, not my own but the world's.
 Please, by all means, gawk and comment.
 Please, poke and prod and ask questions about what they mean - as if they are meant for you, as if they hold significance for you.
 What am I but the canvas they are painted on?

 A lot of people nicely ask what my left arm says, or what the banner on my right arm reads, or what's going on with my right upper arm.
 Mainly it's the text on my left arm.
 Usually always it's the text on my left arm, and when I read the tattoo aloud to these curious people they look at me as if I've just sprouted a second head.
-They don't get it
+They don't get it.

 A few people will yell, "Stop moving!
-I'm trying to read your arm!" (in a nasty tone of voice, as if I've affronted them somehow by, I don't know,
+I'm trying to read your arm!" (in a nasty tone of voice, as if I've affronted them somehow by, I don't know, doing my job and ringing up their items).
+These people don't so much look at me as a sideshow freak with two heads, but merely blink.

 I can hear the cogs turning in their heads.
 I can see their thought, each individual word shooting up into the air like blooming fireworks.
 They do not think, "I just accosted you for this thing which I do not understand?
 I'm so sorry!" but instead, "I just took an extra minute out of my life for that?
 What the hell is all that supposed to mean, huh?
 I don't read.
 I wouldn't know that this came from a poem even if Robinson Jeffers himself crawled out of the grave and bit me in the ass."